otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 After deployment:

-- Set up your environment variables (like `API_BASE_URL`) in the Vercel Dashboard
+- Set up your environment variables in the **Vercel Dashboard**
-- Test the deployed application to ensure authentication, CRUD operations, and API integration work correctly
+- Test the deployed application to ensure all functionalities work as expected
-- Document your deployed application URL in your project's README.md file
+- Document your deployed application URL in your project's `README.md` file
-- Verify that your Express API is accessible from the deployed SvelteKit application (you may need to deploy your API as well or ensure CORS is properly configured)
+- Verify that your **Express REST API** is accessible from the deployed **SvelteKit** application

 ---